CopernicaMarketingSoftware/Documentation/Publisher/en/rest-requests.md

 you can start sending HTTP requests to the API endpoint.
-The address of this endpoint is *https://api.copernica.com/v1/path/to/resource?access_token=yourtoken*, where the "/path/to/resource" part of the URL identifies the data that you're feching or updating.
+The address of this endpoint is *https://api.copernica.com/v1/path/to/resource?access_token=yourtoken*, where the "/path/to/resource" part of the URL identifies the data that you're fetching or updating.
 With every request you have to append an *access_token* variable to the URL to identify your application and the account that is being accessed.

 Just like every REST API, you use HTTP GET requests to retrieve data, POST